anilbhatt1/Jnana_phi2_multimodal_llm/README.md

 - Then, [4, 2560] will be appended with the [49, 2560] that we got from projection model to give [53, 2560]
 - We will pass this [53, 2560] embeddings to phi2 forward method again & again until the caption length of image is matched as seen below
 - We will extract the last layers correpsonding to the caption and compare it with ground truth caption for loss calculation
-- Loss is backpropagated, projection linear layer and projection model weights updated and next batch picked-up
+- Loss is backpropagated, projection linear layer and projection model weights updated and next batch picked-up.
+Loss used is cross-entropy loss.
 - Training loop is as shown below
     <img src="Stage1_Model_Train_Flow.png" alt="Stage2 Training Flow" width="400"/>
 - Dataset we are using here is [instruct150K](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K) which have ~ 81K [coco train 2017 images](https://cocodataset.org/#download)